mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 #### Purpose

-Concatenate all 32 state files into a clean CSV ready to bulk import to SQL
+Concatenate all 32 state files into a clean CSV ready to bulk import in MS SQL 2022 using the script below.

 ### Expected file